michael-fosgerau/godot_multi_3d_camera_on_2d_scene/README.md

 The code can easily be modified to have content from more than one 3D scene, and/or to render to one or more 2D scenes - but that's beyond the point here.

 The full godot example project can be found here: https://github.com/michael-fosgerau/godot_multi_3d_camera_on_2d_scene.

-The example I've made here is based on https://github.com/godotengine/godot-demo-projects
+This example is based on https://github.com/godotengine/godot-demo-projects.

 ## Youtube video demo